January 15, 2019. It’s Tina’s first session with us.

 I wonder what faces Tina sees in the parade of love in her mind.

-During our short time with her, we see Tina grow in confidence and take on a leadership role in the group.
-She mediates a conflict between some of the other girls.
+During our time with her, we see Tina grow in confidence and take on a leadership role in the group.
+She mediates a conflict between two other girls.
 She collaborates to write and rehearse songs.
 She loves her pink-covered Storycatchers journal, and asks if she can take it upstairs to write in on her own.
-She brings it back down, and shares her beautifully handwritten work, rich with vivid details.
+She brings it back down, taking our notes to expand her writing, and shows us beautifully handwritten work that is rich with vivid details.

-In our final performance with her two Fridays ago, Tina truly shone.
-One of the facility administrators, who knows her situation, commented on the progress she has made since she arrived in January.
-Tina was radiant after the performance.
-She answered audience members’ questions, eager to contribute to the discussion.
-I saw her smile, proud of herself, and I think of how she was in January- shut down, shellshocked.
+In our final performance on Friday, Tina shines.
+One of the facility administrators, who knows her situation, comments on the amazing progress she has made since she arrived in January.
+Tina is absolutely radiant after the performance.
+She answers audience members’ questions, eager to contribute.
+An audience member once described seeing our kids actually grow lighter during the process of the performance – that they seem to grow larger and glow as they realize their accomplishments.

-— Cheri Coons, Storycatchers Program Manager of the Temporary LockDown Ensemble at the Juvenile Temporary Detention Center.
+– Cheri Coons, Program Manager, Temporary LockDown Ensemble